larsvers/test-readme/README.md

 	- `datapoints` is the number of points binned in the hexagon.
 	- `datapointsWt` is the number of points weighted by the inverse cover.
 	- `pointDensity` is the hexagon's point density.
 	- `gridpoint` marks the hexagon as part of the initial hexgrid.
-This allows you to distinguish hexagons added by the data.
-Imprecise latitude and longitude data values can lead to the production of hexagons just outside the hexgrid. _d3.hexgrid_ will still capture and produce them.
+This allows you to identify hexagons added by the data.
+Imprecise latitude and longitude data values can lead to the generation of hexagons just outside the hexgrid. _d3.hexgrid_ will still capture and produce them.
 But you can spot and treat them by filtering for `gridpoint === 0`.
 	- `x` and `y` are the hexagon centre positions in pixel coordinates.

 * `extentPoints` is the extent of point location counts over all hexagons in the form _[min number of points, max number of points]_.
 * `extentPointsWeighted` is the extent of point location counts weighted by their cover over all hexagons in the form _[min number of weighted points, max number of weighted points]_.
 * `extentPointDensity` is the extent of cover adjusted point density over all hexagons in the form _[min point density, max point density]_.

-	These extents can be used to set the domain of a colour scale when encoding number of points or point density.
+	These extents can be used to set a colour scale domain when encoding number of points or point density.

 Working with points, for example, we might want to create the following colour scale:

 ```
 const colourScale = d3.scaleSequential(d3.interpolateViridis)